vanilsonReepson/heroku-buildpack-casperjs/README.md

 **Note**: this buildpack only installs the `phantomjs` and `casperjs` binaries.

-**Note2**: This buildpack checks out the laters CasperJS on master branch.
+**Note2**: this buildpack checks out the latest CasperJS on master branch.
 If you need a specific version, please fork and change the git URL or add a `git co <tag>` [here](bin/compile#L32).

 ## Usage